July 28, 2021

-Why is it that in life just as soon as you get used to something the next best thing comes around?
-We get 4K TV only to have it replaced by 8K TV a year later.
+Why is it that in life, just as soon as you get used to something the next best thing comes around?
+We get a 4K TV only to have it replaced by an 8K TV a year later.
 We get DVDs only to lose them to Blu-Ray a year later.
-We got Myspace only to lose it to Facebook a year later.
-I’m dating myself, but you get the point.
+We got MySpace only to lose it to Facebook a year later.
 It always feels like we have to be on guard for the next best thing, and if we miss it our world will come crashing down around us.
-I exaggerate, but really, can’t we slow the world down so we can enjoy ourselves for a change?
-I mean, Wi-Fi 6 has only been a thing for a little while, and already I have to deal with Wi-Fi 6E.
-One’s head could spin with the pace things are changing in the wireless world.
+One’s head could spin with the pace at which things are changing in the wireless world.
 Do I need 5G?
 Do I need 10G?
-Do I need Wi-Fi 6?
-If I need Wi-Fi 6, do I need Wi-Fi 6E?
-PLEASE STOP THE BUS, I WANT OFF.
-Don’t panic.
+Do I need Wi-Fi 6, or do I need Wi-Fi 6E?
 In about 500 words, you’ll be armed with all you need to know about Wi-Fi 6E and will be able to make sound decisions about your next wireless technology.

 It’s fairly well known at this point that Wi-Fi 6 provides exponential performance and latency improvements over prior Wi-Fi technologies.
-It’s a safe bet that in 2021 and the next two-three years, Wi-Fi 6 will be the predominant Wi-Fi platform for almost every environment.
-With 2.4 & 5Ghz spectrum available, there won’t be (and doesn’t need to be) a mad rush to convert to Wi-Fi 6E.
+It’s a safe bet that in 2021 and the next two to three years, Wi-Fi 6 will be the predominant Wi-Fi platform for almost every environment.
+With enough 2.4 & 5GHz spectrum available, there won’t be (and doesn’t need to be) a mad rush to convert to Wi-Fi 6E.
 Keep in mind that there are vast geographic areas that don’t have any kind of Wi-Fi coverage, so the idea of needing Wi-Fi 6E right now should not be top of mind.

-A good way to look at it is from the perspective of the end devices and how they’ll benefit from the 6Ghz spectrum.
-Major improvements to device battery life, network performance, and overall network availability will drive decisions to overhaul Wi-Fi networks to 6Ghz.
-On a closing note, I’ll say no one is disputing that Wi-Fi 6E will be the most significant upgrade since Wi-Fi was created, but the common question is, should you wait on that if you need a network upgrade today?
-The answer, in my opinion, is no. We are still a little bit away from Wi-Fi 6e being a reality for devices and networking hardware.
+A good way to look at it is from the perspective of the end devices and how they’ll benefit from 6GHz of spectrum.
+Major improvements to device battery life, network performance, and overall network availability will drive decisions to overhaul Wi-Fi networks to 6GHz.
+On a closing note, no one is disputing that Wi-Fi 6E will be the most significant upgrade since Wi-Fi was created, but the common question is, should you wait on that if you need a network upgrade today?
+The answer is no. We are still a little bit away from Wi-Fi 6E being a reality for devices and networking hardware.